 In a best-case Trump scenario, he bumbles around for four years doing not much except embarrassing himself and the country, but few substantive political changes actually occur; in the worst-case Trump scenario, however, Trump starts or provokes a nuclear war.
-Nuclear war is very bad and could conceivably extinguishes the human race or at least wipe out the United States and one or more other countries.
+Nuclear war is very bad and could conceivably extinguish the human race or at least wipe out the United States, as well as other countries.
 I still view nuclear war as unlikely, but it’s far more likely than I would’ve judged it three weeks weeks ago—and when I’ve mentioned increasing fear of nuclear war I’ve gotten a weirdly large amount of pushback.

 Most of that pushback seems like wishful thinking.
 To understand the danger, Fred Kaplan’s The Wizards of Armageddon is a good book about nuclear policy and history, but Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety by Eric Schlosser is probably better for a first introduction to the subject.
 Command and Control details the (scarily) short lines between the president and launching, or attempting to launch, nuclear weapons is appallingly short.

 To understand why Trump is scary, it is necessary to understand two things: 1.
 That in theory the president is supposed to be able to order a nuclear launch anywhere, at any time, and have missiles in the air within 30 minutes and 2.
 The way seemingly minor quarrels among countries have sometimes led to historically catastrophic outcomes.

 Let us deal with the first point: while the president is supposed to be able to order an unprovoked nuclear attack at any time, there is at least some precedent for a gray area around nuclear weapons: